Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 ?
 A reboot into zboot is required.
 Reboot now? (y/n) › yes
 ```

 Reboot to complete the installation process and to boot into zboot.
 Once completed, all necessary files required for loading new images via Bootware will be installed.
-The install process will change the boot sequence to use u-boot and Zymbit's zboot but does not alter your filesystem.
+The install process will change the boot sequence to use U-Boot and Zymbit's zboot but does not alter your filesystem.

-### 3. Run `zbcli imager` to create Bootware-ready Zymbit Image backup (zi image)
+### 3. Run `zbcli imager` to create a Bootware-ready Zymbit Image backup (zi image)

 Bootware requires images in a secure, signed format for loading with zboot.
-We refer to these images as `zi` images.
-An image conversion tool, [`zbcli imager`](../zbcli/imager), creates the zi image. `zbcli imager` can take a snapshot of your running system or input can be tarballs of your /boot and /rootfs partitions.
+We refer to these images as "zi images."
+An image conversion tool, [`zbcli imager`](../zbcli/imager), creates the zi image. `zbcli imager` can take a snapshot of your running system or read from tarballs of your bootfs and rootfs partitions.
 Images can also be partial file additions and deletions called [Overlay images](../features/overlays).

-> If you are Developing on a CM4 directly and need to transition to the SCM, See [Developing on the CM4](../features/development) for instructions on how to create an image from your CM4 to load onto the SCM.
+> If you are Developing on a CM4 directly and need to transition to an SCM, See [Developing on the CM4](../features/development) for instructions on how to create an image from your CM4 to load onto the SCM.

 #### Create a zi image backup from your current running root file system

-Use `zbcli imager` to create a Zymbit Image (zi) backup of your current running system.
+Use `zbcli imager` to create a zi image backup of your current system.
 Once created, the zi image can be propagated to other disk partitions securely.
-A Private/Public key pair will be used for signing the zi image at time of creation and verifying at time of loading onto a new partition.
+A private/public key pair will be used for signing the zi image at time of creation and verifying during the update process.
 Key pairs can either be created in software or using the Zymbit HSM hardware.
 For this Quickstart, we will use software keys.
 Details on signing and verifying can be found [here](../features/signing).

 In this guide, we will output the image directly to a USB stick.
 Mount the USB stick for access,